Biosimilars are biological medicines which are copies of the original licensed biologic medicine.

-The patent for adalimumab (Humira) runs out in 2018 in Europe and there are already some biosimilars in development ready to be launched then.
+The patent for adalimumab (Humira) ran out in October 2018 in Europe and biosimilars are now being approved and made available.

 Biologic medications target specific proteins proteins and enzymes in the body which produce inflammation and try to block them.
 They are genetically engineered from living organisms.